UAB-CINL/UAB-CINL.github.io/docs/preprocessing/hcp_pipelines/structural_pipeline.md

 export CARET7DIR=/home/mdefende/Scripts/workbench/bin_rh_linux64
 ```

 Only one of the above lines is necessary.
-In the long run, it may be better to download your own copy of the Workbench and keep it as software may be removed from the cluster modules over a long period of time.
+In the long run, it may be better to download your own copy of the Workbench and keep it as software may be removed from the cluster modules over time.

 #### SPIN_ECHO_METHOD_OPT